ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 #### Deterministic slice access

-Accessing slices in the collection relies on Ceramic's ability to load documents deterministically based on their genesis contents:
+Accessing slices in the collection relies on Ceramic's ability to load streams deterministically based on their metadata by using `{ deterministic: true, tags: ['<slice tag>'] }`, where `slice tag` is a string of `<collection StreamID string>:<slice index>`.

-- `collection`: the collection's `DocID` string
-- `sliceIndex`: the slice's index, an integer between `0` (first slice) and `slicesCount - 1` (last slice)
-- `contents`: empty array

 #### First insertion

-> This flow assumes a prerequisite check that the `AppendCollection` document has not been created yet.
+> This flow assumes a prerequisite check that the `AppendCollection` stream has not been created yet.

-1. Create the `AppendCollection` document with a `slicesCount` of `1`.
+1. Create the `AppendCollection` stream with a `slicesCount` of `1`.
-1. Create a deterministic `CollectionSlice` document with `sliceIndex` of `0` and an empty `contents` array.
+1. Create a deterministic `CollectionSlice` stream with a tag using the `index` value `0`.
-1. Update the created `CollectionSlice` document with the `contents` array containing the item to insert.
+1. Update the created `CollectionSlice` stream with the `collection` string, `sliceIndex` number and `contents` array containing the item to insert.

 #### Other insertions

-1. Load the `AppendCollection` document.
+1. Load the `AppendCollection` stream.
-1. Load the most recent `CollectionSlice` document based on its deterministic content, using the `slicesCount` from the collection.
+1. Load the most recent `CollectionSlice` stream based on its deterministic content, using the `slicesCount` from the collection.
 1. Check the length of the `contents` array of the `CollectionSlice`:

 - If it is lower than the `sliceMaxItems` value of the `AppendCollection`, add the item to the `contents` array.
 - If it is equal to the `sliceMaxItems` value:
-  1. Create a new deterministic `CollectionSlice` document with `sliceIndex` equal to the `sliceIndex` of the previous slice plus `1` and an empty `contents` array.
+  1. Create a new deterministic `CollectionSlice` stream with `index` value of the previous slice plus `1`.
-  1. Update the created `CollectionSlice` document with the `contents` array containing the item to insert.
+  1. Update the created `CollectionSlice` stream with the `collection` string, `sliceIndex` number and `contents` array containing the item to insert.
-  1. Update the `AppendCollection` document with the incremented `slicesCount`.
+  1. Update the `AppendCollection` stream with the incremented `slicesCount`.

 #### Single item loading

-Loading a single item is based on the item cursor (slice DocID + item index in slice):
+Loading a single item is based on the item cursor (slice StreamID + item index in slice):

-1. Load the `CollectionSlice` document from its DocID.
+1. Load the `CollectionSlice` stream from its StreamID.
 1. Access the item at the given index in the `contents` array.

 #### Multiple item loading